rd2/oslg/README.md

 # oslg

-A logger module, initially for _picky_ [OpenStudio](https://openstudio.net) [Measure](https://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) developers who wish to select what gets logged to which target (e.g. OpenStudio _runner_ vs custom JSON file). __oslg__ has no OpenStudio dependency, however; it can be integrated within any other environment.
+A logger, initially for _picky_ [OpenStudio](https://openstudio.net) [Measure](https://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/) developers who wish to select what gets logged to which target (e.g. OpenStudio _runner_ vs custom JSON files).
+Yet __oslg__ has no OpenStudio dependency; it can be integrated within any other environment.
 Just add:

 ```
 gem "oslg", git: "https://github.com/rd2/oslg", branch: "main"